biothings/biothings.api/docs/tutorial/studio_tutorial.rst

 .. _`drugLabels.zip`: https://s3.pgkb.org/data/drugLabels.zip
 .. _`occurrences.zip`: https://s3.pgkb.org/data/occurrences.zip

+These files will be downloaded by the **Hub** when we trigger the dumper.
+These files will go into a folder named ``data_folder`` by default.
+This will be explained in more detail in the `Data plugin <studio.html#data-plugin>`_ section.

 4.2.
 Parser
 ^^^^^^^^^^^

 In order to ingest this data and make it available as an API, we first need to write a parser.
 Data is pretty simple, tab-separated files, and we'll make it even simpler by using ``pandas`` python library.
-The first version of this parser is available in branch ``pharmgkb_v1`` at https://github.com/sirloon/pharmgkb/blob/pharmgkb_v1/parser.py.
+The first version of this parser is available in branch ``pharmgkb_v1`` at https://github.com/remoteeng00/pharmgkb/blob/pharmgkb_v1/parser.py.
 After some boilerplate code at the beginning for dependencies and initialization, the main logic is the following: